dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: Email sent!
 [info]: Press Control + C to interrupt the workflow...
 ```
-Press Control + c when prompted to interrupt your application.
+Press Control + C when prompted to interrupt your application.
 Then, run `npx dbos start` to restart your application.
 You should see an output like: